 - Providing or making available solutions to assessments to anyone, whether a past, present, or prospective future student.

 - Searching for or soliciting outright solutions to assessments online or elsewhere.

 - Splitting an assessment’s workload with another individual and combining your work.

 - Submitting (after possibly modifying) the work of another individual beyond the few lines allowed herein.

 - Submitting the same or similar work to this course that you have submitted or will submit to another.

-- Using AI-based software that suggests or completes answers to questions or lines of code.
+- Using third-party AI-based software (including ChatGPT, GitHub Copilot, the new Bing, et al.) that suggests answers or lines of code.